 Over the last 40+ years of the bass’s existence it has been a foothold for bassists everywhere that seek the punch of an active electronics system that is also housed in a comfortable and attractive body style.
 Staying true to EBMM’s tradition of constantly challenging the status quo and pushing the envelope is always our goal, so we decided it was time to take a look at the StingRay and see how much further we could take the design.
 Check out our video with EBMM CEO and lead designer Sterling Ball describe some of the upgrades available with the StingRay Special:

 One of the biggest and perhaps most under-the-radar improvements bestowed on the StingRay Special is the transition from a traditional 9-volt preamp to an 18V system.
 The 18V preamp provides a significant boost to the user’s ability to control the voice of the instrument, offering both a newly voiced electronics system as well as the extra power to provide more (or less!)
 EQ boost if needed.
-As is the case with passive vs. active electronics, passive does not provide the ability to boost or reduce treble or bass frequencies, which is where the 18V preamp comes into play.

 What exactly makes this preamp so special, you might ask?
 Essentially, the preamp provides the bassist more headroom.
 Often times the term “headroom” is bandied about by fancy gearheads, and everyone is expected to know exactly what that means implicitly, but what exactly does the term “headroom” entail?
 Really what it refers to is the threshold of how much electricity an instrument or amp can utilize without any loss of clarity or tone.
 Not having enough headroom can stunt the overall volume available to the player, and also limit the control you have over the tone available to you, while also providing unwanted distortion.
 Rest assured that the StingRay Special always has more power on tap.